 Members of the media,

-Please see a statement below from Mayor Ted Wheeler regarding the death of George Floyd.
+Please see a statement from Mayor Wheeler below.

 I stand in solidarity with our non-violent demonstrators, who are sending a strong message that we are long overdue for meaningful reform and restorative justice.